Provence Tours for Solo Travelers

 Discovery of the Hinterland of Provence

-Kathleen, traveled in September
+MaryJane, traveled in June

 Small groups (max 8) unite in Luberon villages.
 Wine tastings in Côtes-de-Provence, medieval Gordes and Roussillon activities, and communal dinner in Aix-en-Provence create lasting connections.

-Duration 5 days Destinations Marseille, Aix-En-Provence, Apt, Bonnieux, Lourmarin, Gordes, Roussillon Age Range up to 99 year olds Operated in English, German, Italian, French Group Size Max Group Size 15 Group Type PrivatePersonalized Room Type Singles, Shared Operator So Provence So Alps !
+Duration 5 days Destinations Marseille, Aix-En-Provence, Apt, Bonnieux, Lourmarin, Gordes, Roussillon Age Range up to 99 year olds Operated in English, French Group Size Max Group Size 15 Group Type PrivatePersonalized Room Type Singles, Shared Operator So Provence So Alps !
 From

 - NZ$3,233